-Always use the Collection Containers provided by your service provider.
-It is good practice to keep extra Collection Containers onsite, especially during busy seasons (such as spring through fall).
+It is important to always use the Collection Containers provided by your service provider.
+It is good practice to keep extra Collection Containers onsite, especially during busy seasons (generally, Summer and Fall).
 Your service provider will not be able to pick-up materials packaged incorrectly.
 All Collection Containers must be near full (at least 80% full) before scheduling a pick-up.